 Year One: 2 days* a week in school and Fridays at the University

-Year Two 3 days* a week in a second contrasting school and occasional University days.
-Towards the end of your course you will undertake a full-time 5 week teaching block.
+Year Two 2 days* a week in a second contrasting school and occasional University days.

-- Days of the week individually negociated to suit both school and trainee.
+Days of the week individually negotiated to suit both school and trainee.

 Our longstanding and historic partnership with around 300 schools across East and West Sussex, Brighton and Hove, Surrey, Kent, Hampshire and South London Fringes helps us secure placements where our trainees will thrive and be well exceptionally supported.
 We invest a lot of time in carefully arranging the most appropriate school for each individual in our cohorts.